 Keeping always in mind that is a different way of diving, generally more complex, CCR needs a different appproach than the open circuit.
 This means that it is not obvious that an experienced open circuit diver is automatically suitable for the use of a CCR.
 The history and the direct experience in training have brought out it clearly.

-For these reasons, STDA stares at the training mainly on rebreather diving, with the goal to develop the use of rebreather also in recreational diving.
+For these reasons, STDA stares at the technical training mainly on rebreather diving, with the goal to develop the use of rebreather also in recreational diving.
 What it's needed, it's the 'right' rebreather and training.